trentm/node-bunyan/README.md

   You can specify your hostname at Logger creation or it will be retrieved vi `os.hostname()`.
 - `pid`: Required.
 Integer.
 Filled in automatically at Logger creation.
 - `time`: Required.
 String.
 Added by Bunyan.
-Can be overriden.
+Can be overridden.
   The date and time of the event in [ISO 8601
   Extended Format](http://en.wikipedia.org/wiki/ISO_8601) format and in UTC, as from